zhongerting/WarpX2511-xjtu/Docs/source/usage/workflows/plot_distribution_mapping.rst

 Visualizing a distribution mapping
 ==================================

-WarpX provides via :ref:`reduced diagnostics <dataanalysis-reduced-diagnostics>` an output :ref:`LoadBalanceCosts <running-cpp-parameters-diagnostics>`, which allows for visualization of a simulation's distribution mapping and computational costs.
+WarpX provides via :ref:`reduced diagnostics <dataanalysis-formats-reduced>` an output :ref:`LoadBalanceCosts <running-cpp-parameters-diagnostics>`, which allows for visualization of a simulation's distribution mapping and computational costs.
 Here we demonstrate the workflow for generating this data and using it to